Barrenjoey Headland Palm Beach

 The walk

 As you approach the start of the climb to Barrenjoey Headland, you’ll see that you have two options.
-The first, known as The Smugglers Track is a 400 metre climb that will take about ten minutes (depending on your level of fitness).
-The second is the Access Trail which is double the length and takes about fifteen minutes.
-The difference is in the steepness of the climb and in the views you’ll get going up.
+The first, known as the Smugglers Track, climbs steeply for about 400 metres and takes around ten minutes (depending on your level of fitness).
+The Access Trail is roughly double the length, and takes about fifteen minutes but has a gentler gradient and more expansive views.

 Considering both, I took the Access Trail.
-It’s a much more gentle slope (though still quite steep in parts) and at every turn, there is something to see.
-To begin with, it’s views back down over Pittwater, but as you ascend you’ll begin to see over to the other side, to the surf beach and the ocean and soon to the long strip of narrow land that separates the two.
+It’s a much gentler slope (though still quite steep in parts), and at every turn there is something to see.
+To begin with, there are views back over Pittwater, then across to the surf beach and ocean, and soon to the narrow strip of land or isthmus that separates the two.

-As the ocean comes into view you’ll start to hear it too.
-Curiously, there is one point in particular, at which the sound gets even louder, in waves.
+As the ocean comes into view, you’ll start to hear it too.
+Curiously, there is one point in particular, where the sound gets even louder, in waves.
 As you climb, look out for a large boulder that sits on the left side of the path.
 Stop for a minute at this point and you’ll hear the sound of the ocean waves amplified by the rock.
 It’s pretty cool but I have no idea of the how or the why…..
 Anyone?

 The View from the top